scaleway/scaleway-cli/docs/commands/container.md

-### Delete context
+### Start a context machine

-Stop a context and shutdown its compute resources.
+Start an instance with named block storage attached.

 **Usage:**